 Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

-You are proprietor or farmer of agricultural land or buildings and you have a dispute with your farmer? farm worker and you're in conflict with the owner of the farmland?
-You can enter the Joint Rural Lease Court (JRB) by an act of bailiff or by application.
+You own or operate agricultural land or buildings and you have a dispute with the rural lease holder?
+You are farm worker and you have a conflict with the owner of the farmland?
+We will explain how to apply to the Joint Rural Lease Court.

 The Joint Rural Leases Tribunal shall disputes between owners and operators of agricultural land or buildings, regardless of the amount.

-For example, a conflict may arise in one of the following areas:
+For example, a conflict may arise over any of the following:

 • Rent amount